UweKrause/ukmihiran.github.io/_posts/2021-01-02-SSL-Pinning-Bypass-with-Frida.md

 ![7.PNG]({{site.baseurl}}/assets/img/post/post8/7.PNG)

 We have installed Frida-tools properly.
 Now, we need to download Frida server executable file.
-Before download the Frida server we need to find out what type of processor architecture have our device. you can find it using following command.
+Before installation, you need to select Frida server according to different CPU architectures.
+In fact, you can also see from the macro level that the core function of Frida is to supervise the operation of CPU and memory.
+Now the mainstream CPU architecture of Android is divided into x86 and arm architecture, so you can enter below command to find CPU architecture of Android phone.

 ```shell
 adb shell getprop ro.product.cpu.abi